 General selection guidelines for all materials are:

-- Lasting value of the content, e.g.,
+- Lasting value: Longevity of the content, including but not limited to:

 - Strength of present holdings in subject areas or similar subject areas.

 - Authoritativeness of the author and/or reliability of the publisher, compiler, producer, vendor, etc.